Catholic Church in Lithuania: Hill of Crosses

 The nationally renowned anti-Communist resistance shrine, the Hill of Crosses, upon which thousands of Latin Rite crosses of all sizes have been placed, is located near the city of Šiauliai.
 Erecting Latin crosses on the hill was forbidden by the Czarist Russian Orthodox authorities in the 19th century.
 Later, in the 20th century, the Soviet authorities also forbade such explicit religious symbols.
 The crosses were removed in 1961 with tractors and bulldozers, but despite Soviet prohibitions, Catholics continued to put small crucifixes and larger crosses on the Hill of Crosses.
 Pope John Paul II visited the hill during his visit to Lithuania, primarily because it was a sign of anti-Communist Catholic resistance, as well as a Catholic religious site.
 Lithuania was the only majority-Catholic Soviet republic.

 Independent Lithuania

 Lithuania regained its independence once more in 1990, during the dissolution of the Soviet Union.
 The Catholic Church is an influential factor in the country, and some priests actively led the resistance against the Communist regime and, after independence was regained, in support of traditionalism, especially in ethical questions.

+In 1993, Pope John Paul II visited Lithuania and after his prayer in the Chapel of Saint Casimir in the Vilnius Cathedral said that "the heart of the Lithuanian nation beats in this sanctuary".

 The Catholic Church in Lithuania has after independence continued to campaign against liberal and socialist measures, especially in ethical questions.

 The treaties of the Holy See and the Republic of Lithuania entered into force in 2000.
 Since then, the relations between the Catholic Church and the Lithuanian state have been regulated by three special treaties of the Republic of Lithuania and the Holy See, instead of the concordat.